leshill/handlebars_assets/README.md

 Using `sprockets` with Sinatra or another framework? **handlebars_assets** works outside of Rails too (as of v0.2.0)

+# BREAKING CHANGE IN v0.9.0

+My pull request to allow `/` in partials was pulled into Handlebars.
+The hack that converted partial names to underscored paths (`shared/_time` -> `_shared_time`) is no longer necessary and has been removed.
+You should change all the partial references in your app when going to v0.9.x.

 ## handlebars.js

 **Please read**

-Because of a serious regression introduced in RC1, `handlebars_assets` is packaged with an edge build of `handlebars.js` (this [commit](https://github.com/wycats/handlebars.js/commit/5e5f0dce9c352f490f1f1e58fd7d0f76dd006cac).
+`handlebars_assets` is packaged with an edge build of `handlebars.js` (this [commit](https://github.com/wycats/handlebars.js/commit/a3376e24b1a25f72cf86d1d999bd2ea93fa4dc39).
 See the section on using another version if that does not work for you.

 ## Installation with Rails 3.1+